cellularmitosis/KhanBadges/README.md

 ## Problems with this approach / Seeking feedback

 I feel that this project is a great demonstration of where I'm currently at in my career: I strongly yearn to break through the fog of sprawling complexity which results from undisciplined coding, and I have a familiarity with the concepts involved in climbing out of the tarpit, but I'm still somewhat clumbsily applying these ideas.
-I'm taking steps in the right direction, but I'm in search of strong technical leadership which can guide me to refining my approach.
+I'm taking steps in the right direction, but I'm in search of strong technical mentorship which can guide me to refining my approach.